 - Internet sex crimes

 Child Abuse Laws in Michigan

-Under Michigan law, child abuse covers physical or mental harm to a child “…by an individual who is responsible for the child’s health and welfare.”
-Child abuse can include physical injury, sexual abuse, or maltreatment.
+Under Michigan law, abuse of a child covers physical or mental harm to a child “…by an individual who is responsible for the child’s health and welfare.”
+Abuse of a child can include physical injury, sexual abuse, or maltreatment.